-This example will guide you through setting up you 2-channel stereo system with the AS.100, picture of this kind of setup is given in Figure 5.
-The master module is always the one with the control panel connected
+This example will guide you through setting up you 2-channel stereo system with the AS.100, a schematic presentation of similar setup is given in Figure 6.
+The master module is always the one with the control panel connected.